Frequently Asked Questions

 Do high factor sun creams give you less of a tan?

 No, you will still tan with a high factor but it will take a little longer.
-However, your tan will last longer as your skin will have more time to acclimatise to the sun.
+However, your tan will also last longer as your skin will have more time to acclimatise to the sun.

 Do children need to have sun cream applied more frequently than adults?